 Students Celebrate their Arrival to Ellis Island

-In June 2018, the fourth graders of Sea Cliff school celebrated Immigration Day culminating weeks of the Immigration unit of study.
+On June 11 2019, the fourth graders of Sea Cliff School celebrated their arrival to Ellis Island culminating weeks of the Immigration unit of study.
 To prepare for the Immigration Day, each child researched a specific country of people who emigrated to the U.S in the early 1900s.

-On Immigration Day, Sea Cliff classrooms were transformed into Ellis Island.
-The fourth graders became Immigrants - dressed in authentic clothing, carrying their personal belongings in suitcases, and displaying forms of identification from their country of origin.
-Our students experienced a small taste of what it would have been like entering America through Ellis Island!
+On Immigration Day, the fourth graders became Immigrants - dressed in authentic clothing, carrying their personal belongings in suitcases, and displaying forms of identification from their country of origin.
+The Sea Cliff fourth graders experienced a small taste of what it would have been like entering America through Ellis Island!

-Thank you to all of the fourth grade teachers, students, and parents who participated in this authentic, hands-on, interdisciplinary learning experience.
+It was an amazing sight to see these young students reliving and detailing the past hardships of our ancestors.
+Thank you to all of the fourth grade teachers including Ms. Lori Weingust, Ms. Audra Boyle and Ms. Lindsay Feibus, students, and parents who participated in this authentic, hands-on, interdisciplinary learning experience.